MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-specify-printer-selection-reports.md

 ms.search.keywords: online printing
 ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 5bc01e711be7d05205362536f4b44a5dbfc4aa2c
+ms.openlocfilehash: e088d13ead96111023df7781f0d6d1c1dcd58cfc
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "3916009"
+ms.locfileid: "4760308"
 ---
 # <a name="set-up-printers"></a>Set Up Printers
-Because [!INCLUDE[prodshort](includes/prodshort.md)] is a cloud service, it cannot reach local printers connected to users' machines.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it cannot reach local printers connected to users' machines.
 However, it can connect to cloud-enabled printers.
-In the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.
+In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.
-This is indicated by this value in the **Printer** field on the report request page: *(none, handled by the browser)* .
+This is indicated by this value in the **Printer** field on the report request page: *(none, handled by the browser)*.

 On the **Printer Management** page, you can see the printers that are set up.
 When you have set up one or more printers, you can open the **Printer Selections** page to set up for your user account which specific reports to print with which printer.